mjstraughan/CubingHistory/docs/FewestMoves/FewestMovesSolvingOrigins.md

 />
 <br />

-In March 2008 it was announced that the fewest moves challenge as held by Harris would be coming to an end [^harris-2008].
+In March 2008 it was announced that the Fewest Moves Challenge as held by Harris would be coming to an end [^harris-2008].
 Per Kristen Fredlund took over control of the challenge, hosting it on a new domain [^fredlund-2008].

 <ImageCollage
 images={[